Priya Varrier Has This To Say About Rumours Of Her Dating Oru Adaar Love Co-star Roshan Abdul Rahoof

 This is quite a mature answer and might create a great deal of buzz amongst fans.

-In case case you did not know, Priya rose to fame with her wink in Oru Adaar love and became the 'nation al crush in no time.
+In case you did not know, Priya rose to fame with her wink in Oru Adaar love and became the 'national crush in no time.
 At present, she has the Hindi movie Sridevi Bungalow.
 In her kitty.

 Odiyan, Oru Addar Love, Gangster And More: When Over Hype Killed The Movies!